jsmedinaj/Data-Science-and-Machine-Learning-Toolkit/README.md

 6. Time series
 7. NLP (Natural Language Processing)
     1. Embeddings
-8. Best Model Selection
-    1. Ensemble methods
+8. Ensemble methods
 9. Neural networks
 10. Project Architectures - Productive models
     1. PySpark
     2. Docker
     3. API's
-11. Extras
-    1. Using Chat GPT API
+11. Using Chat GPT API
-    2. Reinforcement Learning
-    3. Natural Language Generation (NLG)

 Welcome to the Data Science and Machine Learning Toolkit! :tada: In today's data-driven world, extracting insights and making informed decisions is key to success in various domains.
 This repository aims to provide a comprehensive collection of topics and techniques in data science and machine learning, equipping you with the essential tools and knowledge to tackle real-world data challenges. :muscle: